-This guidance note is intended to support valuers undertaking valuations for secured lending purposes on domestic residential blocks of flats in the UK.
+This professional standard is intended to support valuers undertaking valuations for secured lending purposes on domestic residential blocks of flats in the UK.

 It has been produced to help valuers understand when an EWS1 form should be required due to visible cladding.
 Whilst specifically targeted for UK valuers, the guidance will be useful for all stakeholders involved in the buying and selling of residential properties with cladding.